EECS 498: Advanced Programming and Principles of Software Design

 Since this is the first offering of the course, curving policies or other grade adjustments are yet to be determined.
 Our goal is that grades in this course will be distributed in a way that authentically represents mastery of learning objectives and that is generally consistent with other upper-level computer science electives.
 We also recognize that population of students taking the inagural offering of a course may involve self-selection effects and are not committed to a grade distribution of any particular shape.

-Exact policies will be determined after the midterm exam and posted well in advance of the course withdraw deadline.
+Exact, final grading policies will be determined after the midterm exam and posted well in advance of the course withdraw deadline.

 Letter Grades